xvalme/saucerproject/AnimeDatabaseTools/README.md

 # Contents
-## anime-offline-database.json
+## Database
 It has the most popular anime.
+It is the main database of the project.
 The json has this structure:

 **Root**
 | Field | Type |